Where things stand

 The bill proposes an expanded regulatory perimeter of the Payment Systems (Regulation) Act 1998 to include BNPL providers, digital wallets, crypto-asset payment facilitators, and cash distribution services.
 It would also introduce a ministerial designation power, enabling the Treasurer to direct nationally significant platforms into enhanced oversight, and broaden the Reserve Bank of Australia’s powers to address emerging risks in the payments ecosystem.

-Separately, in June 2023, Treasury consulted on a proposed list of payment functions intended to underpin a new licensing framework for payment service providers.
-Treasury indicated that further consultation would occur later in 2023, and that legislation would be introduced in 2024.
-However, no follow-up paper has been released to date, and no draft legislation has been introduced.
+Separately, in December 2023, Treasury conducted a second consultation on a proposed list of payment functions intended to underpin a new licensing framework for payment service providers.
+The consultation closed in February 2024.
+Treasury indicated that legislation would be introduced in 2024, however, no draft legislation has been introduced.

 What’s next